sagemath/trac_to_gh/Issue 932.md

 # Issue 932: upgrade lcalc in sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/932

 Original creator: was